 How to Pay for Gap Year

 Just like your education, there are many options for funding a gap year.
 You can pay out of pocket, of course, but there are also scholarships and grants available.
 Check with your school on the scholarship or financial aid transfer they may offer if your gap year offers some academic credit.
-You can also apply for scholarships through a gap year program, like this one.
+Gap year program providers also commonly have need-based scholarships to make their programs accessible to more people.

-Coming home after a gap year can be just as challenging as leaving for one.
-You’ll need some transition time, both for things like getting over jet lag and finding a place to live, as well as adjusting to the culture shock.
-Depending on where you traveled, you’ll find coming “home” to the United States requires some adjusting.
+Coming home after a gap year can be as challenging as leaving for one.
+You’ll need some transition time, both for things like getting over jet lag and finding a place to live, as well as adjusting to the reverse or re-entry culture shock.
+Depending on where you traveled, you’ll find coming “home” requires some adapting.

 Give yourself time and manage expectations appropriately.
 You’ll want to see family and friends, you’ll want to eat food you haven’t had in a while, and you’ll want to share tales of your adventures.
-But you’ll also have to adjust to being around people again.
+Being around so many people again may also be an adjustment.
 Talking about your return with friends and family and making a clear plan on reintegrating into your life will help everyone with the transition.

 You will also want to start decompressing and reflecting on your journey.
 Journaling is a great way to process your thoughts and everything you just went through.
 Additionally, this is the time to start noting the experiences and how you will put them on your resume to articulate all the growth and development you just underwent.